maxxiimo/the-front-end-manifesto/mobile-foundation.md

 - [Media queries][]
 - [Responsive Web Design in Sass: Using Media Queries in Sass 3.2][Sass Media Queries]
 - [Retina Display Media Query][Retina Media Queries]

+So why have we defined so many @media breakpoints?
+To give us something to work with.
+We can change these, add more, delete some, whatever we want.

 #### Conditional Loading